eviltester/startUsingSeleniumWebDriver/speedrun_install_checklist.md

     * `[ ]`visit https://github.com/eviltester/startUsingSeleniumWebDriver
     * `[ ]`download the zip file and unzip somewhere

+**Note: Currently recommend using `ChromeDriver` as your default driver and the current version of Chrome as your default browser.
+If you only setup one driver and browser, make it Chrome, it is a lot easier to start with.**

 ---

 * `[ ]`open project for the unzipped pom.xml file